chickadeebird/LinearDeblur/README.md

 The script works on stars that are linearly blurred, oblong, egg-shaped, etc.

+It currently is only implemented on the Windows platform, but I would be pleased to implement it on other platforms if someone is willing to help me.
+I have no access to Linux- or Mac-based machines at present.

 ## Images

 This is a sample pair of a 5 minute Luminance image with blurring (left), and its repaired/deblurred image (right).